CSA-Profiles CRAC format#

 Network Actions#

-A topological action is described by a TopologyAction object which references its parent remedial action (GridStateAlterationRemedialAction) and the switch affected by the action.
+A switch action is described by a TopologyAction object which references its parent remedial action (GridStateAlterationRemedialAction) and the switch affected by the action.

 <!-- RA Profile -->